HuskyNinjaDevelopment/Service_Status/README.md

 # Installaion
 There are two components to get everything working as intended, the FivePD Plugin and the Service_Status Resource.
+There is also one dependency for the menu to get working, a resource called **ScaleformUI**.

 **FivePD**: To install the FivePD Plugin, place the service_menu folder inside your fivepd/plugins folder.\
 **Service_Status**: Place the service_status folder inside your resource folder.